Quaver/api-v2/README.md

-# api2
+# api-v2

 > 🌎 The new API server for Quaver.

 **api2** is the most up-to-date (v2) and open source version of the Quaver web API.

-As endpoints are made available in v2, it is recommended to use them instead of its v1 counterpart, as v1 will be made obsolete as we begin to update usage in-game and on our website.
+As endpoints are made available in v2, it is recommended to use them instead of its v1 counterpart, as v1 will be deprecated, as we begin to update usage in-game and on our website.

 **This application is being developed for internal network use.
 As such, no support will be provided for the usage of this software.**